ethersphere/swarm/swarm/docs/smash/smash.rst

 After this preparation is complete, an auditor may now perform an audit on this collection.
 In order to begin, the auditor must send out an "audit request":

-7. The audit request for the document or collection is a signed tuple consisting of (FIXME -- needs elaboration and cleaning up FIXME) the swarm root hashes of (1) the document/collection, (2) the guardian receipts, (3) the MASH-es and (4) the smash chunk hashes (5) the uniquness bits, (6) the partial verification masks.
+1. The audit request for the document or collection is a signed tuple consisting of (FIXME -- needs elaboration and cleaning up FIXME) the swarm root hashes of (1) the document/collection, (2) the guardian receipts, (3) the MASH-es and (4) the smash chunk hashes (5) the uniquness bits, (6) the partial verification masks.
 In addition it includes (8) the MASH-es, (9) the base seed for this  audit, (10) the MASH index (unless derivable from the seed) and possibly (11) a common TTL (storage period).

-8. Audit request are sent out addressed by the swarm hash.
-(FIXME what's "the" swarm hash? hash of what? context!
-FIXME)
+2. Audit request are sent out addressed by the swarm root hash of the document/collection ((1) above).

 Auditing an entire document collection requires audits of many chunks.
-Once the audit is initiated by an auditor it proceed automatically until it is complete or an error is found.
+Once the audit is initiated by an auditor it proceeds automatically until it is complete or an error is found.

+..

-Initiating the automated audit proces:
+Initiating the automated audit process:

-1. Anyone that has the chunk (FIXME which "the chunk"?
-FIXME) can act as the main auditor and start kicking off the recursive collective audit.
+1. Anyone that has the root chunk of the document/collection (a proximate to (1)) can act as the main auditor and start kicking off the recursive collective audit.

 2. The auditor retrieves the other supporting structures (guardian data, smash chunk hashes and the MASH-es, partial verification masks).
 (FIXME Do I know what partial verification masks are?
 FIXME)

 3. The auditor starts by verifying the MASH root and the signature and checks the integrity of the support data.

+..

-If all the data checks out, the audidor may then send out the audit request
+If all the data checks out, the audidor may then send out the audit request Recall that chunk encodes a subtree, in particular a non-leaf chunk consists of 128 swarm hash segments.
+These are the hashes of chunks on the lower level of the chunk tree, each in turn encoding their subtree.
+Audit requests of the simple type.

-The automated collective audit process works as follows:

-1. The auditor launches the collection/file audit, using a chunk ordering defined on the document/collection.
-(FIXME a little more info please, what does this mean in practice?
-Is this a comment about which address to send the request to, or is there more to it?
-FIXME)
-2. The auditor sends off audit requests of the simple type.
 These requests are similar to retrieval requests except that they have to be responded to only by proximate storers and instead of sending the chunk itself, the storers calculate the audit secret hash (ASH) and respond with that.

+The automated collective audit process works as follows.

+1. The main auditor launches the collection/file audit.
+This means they send an audit requests for the chunks represented by the hash segments in their own chunk one at a time proceeding from left to right skipping chunks that occurred before in the collection (as per the uniquess bit).

+2. These audit requests for a chunk is addressed by the swarm hash of the chunk, and get forwarded in the usual way to end up at a proximate node which stores the chunk in question.
-3. These storers that have just gotten audited are either storers of a data chunk (leaves), or they are storers of an intermediate chunk in the swarm tree.
-Recall that in the latter case, their chunk represents 128 swarm hash segments spanning a subtree of the swarm tree.
-They proceed in the same fashion as the main auditor and recursively spawn audit requests on the subtree defined by the successive hash segments one at a time.
+These storers that have just gotten audited are either storers of a data chunk (leaves), or they are storers of an intermediate chunk in the swarm tree.

+3. Storers of an intermediate chunk proceed in the same fashion as the main auditor and recursively spawn audit requests on the chunk/subtree defined by the successive hash segments of their chunk one at a time.

 4. Storers of leaf chunks simply respond with the audit secret hash.

-5. (FIXME.
-This needs to be explained better.
-Every ASH contains an error detection code? no. SO what exactly is checked and by whom?
-"The ASH response contains an error detection code as explained on page REF.
-Upon receiving the ASH response ....)
-Upon receiving the secret for a chunk, the auditor checks the error detection code.
+5. Upon receiving the secret for a chunk (the simple ASH response) represented by a hash segment of their own chunk, the auditor checks secret against the corresponding partial verification mask.
 If no error is detected, the auditor generates the next seed needed  for the audit of the next subtree addressed by the following hash segment.

-6. After all subtree secrets (FIXME secrets == ASH in this context?) are received by the storers of intermediate chunks, they calculate the audit secret (FIXME which "the audit secret"?) and hash it together with the secret (FIXME which "the secret"?) of their own chunk.
+6. After all subtree secrets are covered, i.e., the secret for the rightmost hash segment is received, the auditor then uses the next seed to calculate the ASH secret for their own their own chunk.
 They respond to their parent auditor with this secret.
+(FIXME: this step is probably unnecessary, they obviously needed to have the entire chunk in order to spawn the requests and put together the iterative ASH, but it never hurts anyway FIXME).

+It is easy to see that this process follows the order defined in the previous section, and therefore last secret calculated by the main auditor is the collection-level recursive audit secret (CRASH) for the collection in question.

-7. If everybody responds to the audit and if the final secret ASH) matches the repective mask (MASH), then the audit is successful.
-At this point the main auditor can send a MASH proof to the owner (or any interested party in posession of the MASH root), proving a successful audit.
+7. If everybody responds to the audit and if the final secret (CRASH) matches the repective mask (MASH), then the audit is successful.
+At this point the main auditor can send a MASH proof to the owner (or any interested party), proving a successful audit.

-8. The owner verifies the MASH proof against the MASH root and if it checks out, they can fairly certain their collection is preserved and retrievable in the swarm.
+8. The owner verifies the MASH proof against the MASH root and if it checks out, they can be fairly certain their collection is preserved in full integrity and promptly retrievable in the swarm.

-FIXME
-Ok so I put a lot of "fixme" comments in the above segment because there are a number of things that are vague and prone to being misunderstood.
-If you coul help me flesh them out, that would be great.
-After that I'd probably want to rearrange the points a little because the recursion looks a little garbled.
-FIXME

-Notes on the auditing process

 During simple audit, audit requests are broadcast from a node to its peers in the swarm and the swarm collectively forwards them all the way to a storer nodes (i.e. the peers most proximate to chunk address).
 Responses travel back to parent auditors the same way.

-If at any time during the audit process there is no response about a chunk, the guardian of that chunk is looked up by the responsible auditor and is sent an ASH-proof request.
-Upon receiving a repsonse to the ASH-proof request, the auditor recalculates the ASH and verifies the proof.
+If at any time during the audit process there is no response to an audit request about a chunk, the guardian of that chunk is looked up by the responsible auditor and is sent an ASH-proof request.
+Upon receiving a repsonse to the ASH-proof request, the auditor verifies the proof and calculates the ASH secret.
 If there is no response, litigation starts: the auditor sends the ASH-proof challenge to the blockchain accusing the guardian of having lost the chunk in question.
 From here on the standard deadline for refutation starts.
 The exact procedure is discussed in :cite:`ethersphere2016sw3`.

-If the auditor has all the values (FIXME which values, which audidor?
-FIXME) but finds the audit secret does not match the mask, it needs to find the culprit.
-This is carried out by sending out successive ASH-proof challenges to the guardians [#]_ .
+If the auditor finds the audit secret does not match the mask, it needs to find the culprit.
+This is carried out by sending out successive ASH-proof challenges to the guardians.

-If all nodes respond with the ASH secret, the auditor is able to calculate the CRASH secret for the entire collection and check it against the MASH.
-The MASH proof is sent to the owner or initiator.
-(FIXME how does this relate to point 8 above?
-FIXME)

 In the rare case when an error is detected, it is not immediately clear who the culprit is.
 Luckily due to the iterative error coding scheme used, once an error occurs the probability of it staying undetected falls exponentially.
 Therefore the culprit is most likely to be among the most recently audited chunks.
 As a consequence of this, the best strategy is to proceed backwards and check the most recently audited chunks directly for proof of custody using an ASH-proof challenge.
 Recall that the ASH proof requires the peer to provide a merkle proof used to validate both the original chunk as well as the audit secret.
 If a node responds with a correct ASH proof, the previous chunk is queried.
 Once node fails to respond with a correct ASH proof we have found the culprit and litigation on the blockchain begins.
 The node carrying out this (partial) audit feeds back the information about the error to their parent auditor.
-Thus the peers know not to pursue litigation (FIXME who doesn't litigate against whom?
-FIXME).
+Thus the peers know not to pursue litigation themselves against their child auditor [#]_ .

+..  rubric:: Footnotes
+..  [#] In order to protect against offending nodes to simply responding with frivolous litigation notices, the notice needs to contain a transaction hash for the challenge sent to the blockchain.
+This way parent auditors can rest assured the audit is indeed escalated.

 Note that in our recursive auditing scheme, the intermediate (non leaf) nodes were not only audited themselves, but they also served to initiate audits on the subtrees encoded in their chunk.
 This offers great efficiency gains becasue if the entire audit were to be carried out by just one peer, then chunks for each intermediate node would need to be retrieved in order for the auditor to initiate audit requests for subtrees.
 Collective auditing has the immediate benefit that no intermediate chunks ever need to be actually retrieved, because the audit of subtrees are carried out by peers that store the chunk [#]_ .